South Korea is expanding its web3 foray further afield to involve Vietnam, following a delegation trip from Gyeonbuk province to Bắc Ninh province.

 Gyeonbuk earned the title of South Korea’s “metaverse capital” in February and offers legislative exclusions and tax benefits.

-No specific investment numbers were publicly revealed after the meeting but the Gyeonbuk province had commited to spending KRW 18 billion (US$13.8 million) on metaverse development back in June.
+No specific investment numbers were publicly revealed after the meeting but the Gyeonbuk province had committed to spending KRW 18 billion (US$13.8 million) on metaverse development back in June.
 Gyeonbuk believes the program will increase the province’s value by KRW1 trillion.

 Lee had been speaking at the Korean-Vietnam Economic Cooperation Forum 2022 in Hanoi, which was attended by some 500 participants from political and business circles from both countries.